Urmia: Early history

 According to Vladimir Minorsky, there were villages in the Urmia Plain as early as 2000 BC, with their civilization under the influence of the Kingdom of Van.
 Excavations of the ancient ruins near Urmia led to the discovery of utensils that date to the 20th century BC.
-In ancient times, the west bank of Urmia Lake was part of Gilzan, and in the 9th century BC an independent government ruled there, which later joined the Urartu or Manna empire; in the 8th century BC, the area was a vassal of the Asuzh government until it joined the Median Empire.
+In ancient times, the west bank of Urmia Lake was part of Gilzan, and in the 9th century BC an independent government ruled there, which later joined the Urartu or Manna empire; in the 8th century BC, the area was a vassal of the Asuzh government until it joined the Median kingdom.

 Assyrians who did survive the invasion of Baghdad by Timur fled through northern Iraq up into the Hakkari Mountains to the west of Lake Urmia and the area remained as their homeland until the 19th century.

-During the Safavid era, the neighboring Ottoman Turks, who were the archrivals of the Safavids, made several incursions into the city and captured it on more than one occasion, but the Safavids successfully regained control over the area.
-When in 1622, during the reign of Safavid king Abbas I (1588–1629) Qasem Sultan Afshar was appointed governor of Mosul, he was forced to leave his office shortly afterwards due to the outbreak of a plague.
+During the Safavid era, the neighboring Ottoman Empire, who were the archrivals of the Safavids, made several incursions into the city and captured it on more than one occasion, but the Safavids successfully regained control over the area.
+When in 1622, during the reign of the Safavid Shah Abbas the Great (1588–1629), Qasem Sultan Afshar was appointed governor of Mosul, he was forced to leave his office shortly afterwards due to the outbreak of a plague.
 He moved to the western part of Azerbaijan, and became the founder of the Afshar community of Urmia.
 The city was the capital of the Urmia Khanate from 1747 to 1865.
-The first monarch of Iran's Qajar dynasty, Agha Muhammad Khan, was crowned in Urmia in 1795.
+The first monarch of Iran's Qajar dynasty, Agha Mohammad Khan, was crowned in Urmia in 1795.

+19th century

 Due to the presence of a substantial Christian minority at the end of the 19th century, Urmia was also chosen as the site of the first Christian missionaries from the United States in Iran in 1835 led by Justin Perkins (1805–1869) with Asahel Grant (1807–1844); and followed by Fidelia Fiske (1816–1864), Joseph Gallup Cochran (1817–1871), and Joseph Plumb Cochran (1855–1905).
 Another mission was soon underway in nearby Tabriz as well.
 During World War I, the population was estimated by Dr. Caujole to be 30,000 people, a quarter of which (7,500) were Assyrians and 1,000 Jews.

 During the 19th century, the region became the center of a short-lived Assyrian renaissance with many books and newspapers being published in Syriac.
 Urmia was also the seat of a Chaldean diocese.